tomwechsler/Online_Workshops/Workflow_Management_Grundlagen/Git_Befehle.md

 # Git Cheat Sheet

 ## GIT BASICS
-Define author name to be used for all commits in current repo.
-Devs commonly use --global flag to set config options for current user.
+Define the author name to be used for all commits by the current user.

 ```
 git config --global user.name "Tom Wechsler"